 7) In the final shot of The King of Staten Island (2020), Pete Davidson turns and looks in the direction where The Twin Towers used to stand as a tribute to his father.

 8) In Venom (2018), Tom Hardy improvised the funny moment where Eddie Brock climbs into the lobster tank.
 It originally wasn’t in the script, but when he saw the tank on set, he told the director that he wanted to include it in the scene.

 9) In Shazam!
-(2019), Mr. Moran is named after Mickey Moran, the protagonist of Marvelman, a superhero series created by British publisher Miller & Son so they can continue printing new issues after Shazam’s American publisher/rightsholder was sued by DC comics due to Shazam’s similarities to Superman.
+(2019), Mr. Moran is named after Mickey Moran, the hero of Marvelman, a superhuman arrangement made by British distributor Miller and Son so they can keep printing new issues after Shazam’s American distributor/rightsholder was sued by DC because of Shazam’s similitudes to Superman.

 10) In Dumb and Dumber (1994), Lloyd’s chipped tooth is real.
-A kid jumped on Jim Carrey’s head in detention when he was a child and he had the cap removed to look dumb.
+When Jim Carrey was a child, a kid jumped on his head in detention and he had the cap removed to look dumb.

 11) In the Polar Express (2004), the Herpolsheimer department store is a reference to a real store in Grand Rapids, Michigan that closed in 1994.
 Grand Rapids is the hometown of Chris Van Allsburg, the author of the original ‘Polar Express’ book.

 12) In Toy Story 4 (2019) inside the antique shop you can see the goggles worn by the scuba-diver who stole Nemo in Finding Nemo (2003) as well as P.T.
 Flea’s circus from A Bug’s Life (1998)

 13) In Toy Story 2 (1999) Steve Jobs is on the one-dollar bill.